Hunter Dickinson: Recruiting

-Dickinson was a consensus four-star recruit and ranked as the second-best player from Maryland in the 2020 class.
+Dickinson was a consensus four-star recruit and ranked as the second-best player from Maryland in the 2020 class (behind Timberlake).
 On December 20, 2019, he committed to playing college basketball for Michigan over offers from Duke, Florida State and Notre Dame.
 He was drawn by his relationship with head coach Juwan Howard and Michigan's strength and conditioning program.